Conversational Leadership

 Why is the conversation important?

-Training Outcomes
+Training outcomes:

-The Behavior-Correcting Conversation
+The Behaviour-Correcting Conversation

 Why is the conversation important?

-Training Outcomes
+Training outcomes:

 Get in touch